gzoller/LateKafka/README.md

 Speed is king for LateKafka, and I've seen speeds nearly hitting 500,000 messages/second through a trivial do-nothing Akka stream (see test code).
 This becomes a theoretical bounding-box for performance.

 Like LateRabbit there is an object wrapper that contains commitable information (Kafka offsets and partition information) along with whatever your payload object is.

+#WARNING: This build uses a pre-release version of Kafka (0.10.1.0-SNAPSHOT).
+There are mission-critical fixes in this release since
+the last official release, 0.9.0.2.